 In order to help organizations prepare proposals, the ARISS program offers online Proposal webinars.
 These webinars are an hour in length and are designed to provide more information regarding US ARISS contacts and the proposal process, as well as provide an avenue for interested organizations to ask questions.
 Attending an online Proposal webinar is not required but is strongly encouraged.

-Online Proposal webinars for the Spring 2018 proposal window will be offered in the near future--stay tuned to this web site!
-To sign up, go to the ARISS Proposal EventBrite invite website at: (new URL to be provided when Spring 2018 window announced) ariss-proposal-webinar-fall-2017.eventbrite.com
+Online Proposal webinars for the Spring 2018 proposal window will be offered during the March 15-April 30 2018 proposal window.
+To sign up, go to the ARISS Proposal EventBrite invite website at: https://ariss-proposal-webinar-spring-2018.eventbrite.com

 ARISS Proposal Guide

 A Proposal Guide is offered to help you plan and identify the resources you will need to host an ARISS scheduled contact.

 After reading the Guide and developing your plan, you can complete the ARISS Proposal Form and submit it during the proposal window.

 Download the current version of the Proposal Guide (Spring 2018)